 SET [Input] = 0;

-To update multiple columns at the same time:
+To update multiple columns at once:

 UPDATE [dbo].[D_Department]